kinggoesgaming/MinigameCore/README.md

 1. Navigate to the [MinigameCore Repository](https://github.com/MinigameCore/MinigameCore) and click the 'fork' button in the upper right corner.

-1. Clone the repository to your computer, using the command `git clone https://github.com/USERNAME/MinigameCore.git --recursive`.
-Replace `USERNAME` with your GitHub username.
+1. Run `git clone https://github.com/USERNAME/MinigameCore.git --recursive`
+ - Be sure to replace `USERNAME` with your GitHub username.
+This will clone your fork to your computer.

 ## Contributing